Ivy Hill, Newark, New Jersey: Crime

 The complex management had trouble dealing with gang members who used the extensive complex as a hideout.
 Security guards for the complex, including off-duty Newark police officers, gave "little resistance" to gang activity, according to one report.
 Evictions did not seem to matter since gang members returned to the complex to menace residents.

 The complex was described as "rough" with an "atmosphere of fear."
 Criminal gangs either lived or robbed there, sometimes who slipped through apartment doors "cracked barely open by frightened residents."
 One gang did stickups in elevators and parking lots to extort cash from victims.

-In March 2018, the city opened the first police precinct in the neighborhood in 100 years and things are improving.
+In March 2018, the city opened the first police precinct in the neighborhood in 100 years, and the situation is improving.
 The area is much cleaner and tenants are not afraid to go out to the grocery store or anyplace else.
 Police patrols have been stepped up.